-This Smoked Turkey Recipe is exceptionally juicy.
+This Smoked Turkey recipe is exceptionally juicy.
 It is brined overnight and seasoned with a delicious turkey seasoning.
 It may take a bit of time, but it is so worth it.

-The Most Flavorful Smoked Turkey
+The Best Smoked Turkey Recipe

 If there is ever a turkey recipe that you make please make it this smoked turkey recipe.
 It is not lost on us that cooking a whole turkey, whether you are roasting, smoking, sous-viding, or whatever, is an endeavor.